usuaero/Pylot/docs/source/creating_input_files.md

 >>>>Specifies the column of the time-sequence control input file that corresponds to this control.
 Note that zero-based indexing is used and the zeroth column is always the time index (i.e. the first column after the time indices is denoted 1).
 Only required if a time sequence control input is used.
 >
 >**"engines" : dict, optional**
 >>Specifies the propulsion system(s) of the aircraft.
 The aircraft may have any number of engines.
-If more than one is desired, the following set of keys is simply repeated.
+If more than one is desired, the following set of keys is simply repeated. can also be used to simulate external stores and nacelles.
 >>
 >>**"<ENGINE_NAME>" : dict**
 >>>Describes a single engine.
 The thrust produced is assumed to be modelled by the function
 >>>
 >>>>T = t\*(d/d0)^a\*(T0+T1\*V+T2\*V^2)
 >>>
 >>>where T is the thrust, t is the control setting, d is the air density at the current altitude, d0 is the air density at sea level, V is the airspeed, and a, T0, T1, and T2 are engine-specific parameters.
+This object can also be used to simulate the effect of nacelles and external stores, simply by specifying a drag coefficient and reference area, but not thrust parameters.
 >>>
 >>>**"postision" : vector, optional**
 >>>>Location of the engine in body-fixed coordinates.
 Defaults to [0.0, 0.0, 0.0].